iShares iBoxx $ High Yield Corporate Bond ETF

 HYG

-HYG is an exchange-traded fund (ETF) that tracks the performance of the U.
+HYG is an exchange-traded fund (ETF) that primarily invests in U.

 Investment Opinion: Should I buy HYG Today?